oluwatobiloba136/oluwatobiloba136.github.io/_posts/2025-01-01-The_Trinity.md

 - Who is God talking to?
 - Who created God himself?

-The answer to the above question is God is trinity - God the Father, God the Son, God the Holy Spirit.
+The answer to the above questions is God is trinity - God the Father, God the Son, God the Holy Spirit.
+God is enjoying the relationship among the Trinity.

 `The grace of the Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with you all - 2 Cor 13:14 `